 Landowners and others who support a new motorway through south Oxfordshire argue that upgrading or improving the A34 is impractical or impossible.
 In order to challenge this claim, the EAG wants to commission and submit a report from a recognised roads engineer showing evidence that the A34 improvement is both possible and worthwhile.
 Again, if anyone has experience in this field and can help, please contact Peter Rutt.

 It will be much easier to rebut the argument for a southern expressway before the preferred route is announced – please help now, if you can.

 The schematic above is taken from the Government’s Strategic Study Stage 3 report, published in November last year.
 A version of it also appears in the the National Infrastructure Commission’s latest report, published on November 17 2017, which can be accessed here.

-Various local bodies have interpreted this schematic in different ways: for the views of the Council for the Protection of Rural England, click here.
+Various local bodies have interpreted this schematic in different ways: for the views of the Campaign to Protect Rural England, click here.
 For the views of the Vale of White Horse District Council, click here and read pages 28-34.